danlim87/snobby_yelp_project/README.md

 Currently wrote this project mainly for food only, but can certainly use it for other services as well.

+## How-to:

+To use this, you will need to sign up for a api_key at https://www.yelp.com/fusion (literally took 10 seconds).
+Then, create a new python file named config.py and save api_key = '{your_api_key}'.
+Then, run 'elite_yelp_browser.py'.
+Output will be:
+1. CSV file saved to directory (matching search criteria) for future browsing.
+2. Open up tabs on your browser for immediate browsing.

 ## Future plans:
 Will definitely be adding to this repository as I go as I see fit.
 This is just the first iteration of this project.